• Skip to main content

 Taste Tinos Seafood.

 The Old Fishmarket is a great place to visit, but I leave my preparation to the island’s chefs.
-As most seafood is fresh from the sea, they use simple preparations such as grilling or sauteing.
+As most seafood is fresh from the sea, it is often prepared simply, using methods such as grilling or sautéing.

 Vegetables.

-- Vegetable pie – may or may not have a crust.
-Think pot pie with vegetable stuffing depending on what is seasonal.
+• Vegetable pie – may or may not have a crust.
+Think of a pot pie with a vegetable stuffing, depending on what is in season.
 The pie fillings may include mushrooms and artichokes in spring.
 In the summer, look for zucchini, onions, tomato, beans, cheese, or combinations, with rice or cheese holding it together.

 Although Tinos’ vegetables do not have P.D.O. status yet, there are many worth tasting.

-- Artichokes (ankinára) – are best in the spring when wild.
-The annual artichoke festival is around the end of May.
+• Artichokes (ankinára) – are best in the spring when wild.
+The annual artichoke festival typically takes place around the end of May.

-- Sun-dried Tomatoes (domátes) They preserve in olive oil to use year-round.
+• Sun-dried Tomatoes (domátes) They are preserved in olive oil to use year-round.

 Tinos Herbs and Spices.

-Local gardens grow endless herbs, spices, and greens.
+Local gardens cultivate an abundance of herbs, spices, and greens.
 Some of these reach the market, but many never get past the neighbor’s table.
 A few of the local herbs you almost always find in the summer markets are:

 Taste Tinos Fresh Fruits.